 - Scenario 1: Sundays have an additional 10% premium (requires basic logic)

-- Scenario 2: Sundays have an additional 10% premium with two products (Tiger & Farmhouse Bloomer) also attracting a 5% discount on that day (requires advanced logic).
+- Scenario 2: Sundays have an additional 10% premium, with two products (Tiger & Farmhouse Bloomer) also attracting a 5% discount on that day (requires advanced logic).

-IF logic using a conditional column
+Power Query If logic using a conditional column